-The purpose of this part of the blog is to explore aspects of turf management, such as the meaning of the term Groundsmanship or Greenkeeper, how the roles are perceived by others, what are the career opportunities and prospects and how factors such as technology and learning impact on the roles.
+The purpose of this part of the blog is to explore aspects of turf management and lawn care, including the meaning of the term Groundsmanship or Greenkeeper, how the roles are perceived by others, what are the career opportunities and prospects and how factors such as technology and learning impact on the roles.

 The environment is the domain of a ‘groundsman’ (even this term is an area that is worth exploring) and greenkeeper, so what he or she does can have a significant impact on the environment – whether locally or more widespread.